0xAX/linux-insides/Booting/linux-bootstrap-3.md

 To output any byte to the port `0x80` should delay exactly 1 microsecond.
 This delay is needed to be sure that the change of the NMI mask has fully taken effect.
 After this delay, the `realmode_switch_hook` function has finished execution and we can be sure that all interrupts are disabled.

 The next step is the `enable_a20` function, which enables the [A20 line](http://en.wikipedia.org/wiki/A20_line).
-Enabling of this line allows kernel to have access above 1 MB.
+Enabling of this line allows kernel to have access above 1 megabyte of memory.

 The `enable_a20` function is defined in [arch/x86/boot/a20.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/a20.c) and tries to enable the `A20` gate using the different approaches.
 The first is the `a20_test_short` function which checks if `A20` is already enabled or not using the `a20_test` function: